Understanding units of soil moisture

 8. Volumetric water content (VWC):

-People often show water volume in soil as a percentage.
-For example, 20% VWC is common in farming and research.
+People often show water volume in soil texture as a percentage.
+For example, a 20% VWC is often used in farming and research.

 9. Electrical conductivity (EC):

-Measured in microsiemens per centimeter (μS/cm), EC shows how well soil can conduct electricity.
+EC is measured in microsiemens for each centimeter (μS/cm).
+It shows how well soil can conduct electricity.
 This affects moisture and salt levels.

 Example:

-Soil moisture sensor probe measure how much water is in the soil.
-We express this as a percentage by volume (%V/V) or in cubic meters (m³).
-A sensor reading of 30% (m³) implies that 0.3 cubic meters in every cubic meter of soil consists of water.
+Soil moisture measurement sensor probes measure the amount of water in the soil.
+We show this as a percentage of water in the soil by volume (%V/V) or in cubic meters (m³).
+A sensor reading of 30% means there are 0.3 cubic meters of water in each cubic meter of soil.

 Related Post